What is estrogen?

 Reduce exposure to environmental estrogens:

 - Reduce the amount of plastic you use.
 Use glass containers to store or warm up food.

 - Address your constipation.
 If you are not having at least one bowel movement a day, your body is re-absorbing estrogen that it is trying to get rid of through your gut.

 - Get your thyroid checked.
-If you have symptoms of estrogen dominance or PCOS, the likelihood of you having Hashimoto’s thyroiditis or hypothyroidism is greater than the average person.
+If you have symptoms of estrogen dominance or PCOS, the likelihood of you having Hashimoto’s thyroiditis, or hypothyroidism is greater than the average person.
 Thyroid keeps estrogen in check and making sure your thyroid is functioning properly is an important piece of the puzzle.

-If you’re struggling with estrogen dominance-related issues or poor thyroid health, let’s talk about how nutrition can help!
-Schedule a free 30-minute information call today.
+If you’re struggling with estrogen dominance-related issues, PCOS, hypothyroidism, or Hashimoto’s, let’s talk about how nutrition can help!
+Schedule a free information call here: https://p.bttr.to/2rAbYbs.